Heroin Addiction, Effects, Detox, & Recovery

 Signs of Possible Heroin Use

-If you’re worried that someone you know is using heroin, you may look for some of the short-term effects of heroin listed earlier in the article such as small pupils, nodding off, and constant itching/scratching.4
+If you’re worried that someone you know is using heroin, you may look for some of the short-term effects of heroin listed earlier in the article, such as small pupils, nodding off, and constant itching/scratching.4

 You might also notice that the person is exhibiting unusual personality changes, having mood swings, or becoming socially isolated.
-They may be increasingly unreliable and may struggle to maintain positive relationships with friends, family, and even colleagues.4,10,11
+They may be increasingly unreliable and struggle to maintain positive relationships with friends, family, and even colleagues.4,10,11

-In addition to the physical and behavioral signs of injection drug use (IDU) and possible IDU, a person who is injecting drugs like heroin may have needles, belts (for use as tourniquets), or spoons lying around or in the trash can.
+In addition to the physical and behavioral signs of injection drug use (IDU), a person who is injecting drugs like heroin may have needles, belts (for use as tourniquets), or spoons lying around or in the trash can.
 Someone who is smoking drugs may have pipes or pieces of aluminum foil with burn marks lying around or disposed of in the trash.
 Someone who is snorting drugs might leave cut straws or tubes or hollowed-out pen cases lying around or collected in the garbage.12,13

 Signs of Heroin Addiction